Najiy/Projects/README.md

-# Portfolio Projects
+L# Portfolio Projects
 This is my project list.

+TSP:
-TSP - Travelling Salesman Problem with Genetic Algorithms in F#.
+Travelling Salesman Problem with Genetic Algorithms in F#.

+LEGO-DRONE:
+Some pictures of lego-frame drones.
+No carbon fibre, just legos.